 The leave of absence request requires the approval of the line manager and the HR business partner of the employee.
 Therefore, during hiring of the employee the field Supervisor (the employee’s line manager) and the Relationship Type HR Manager must have been maintained.

-Note

-For details on these prerequisites, you can refer for example to test script of scope item Add New Employee / Rehire (FJ0).

 Recommendation

 In case it has been missed to maintain the Supervisor (meaning, value No Manager, has been entered), or the maintained information is incorrect, it can be adapted as briefly described below: